What is Gunpowder?

 Originally, gunpowder was made by mixing elemental sulfur, charcoal, and saltpeter (potassium nitrate).
-There was no definitive opinion as to what the ratios should be and this changed somewhat dramatically from country to country and over time.
-The current modern ratio of 75% Nitrate to 15% Charcoal to 10% Sulfur was settled upon sometime in the mid 18th century in England.
-But different countries had their own formulas which may partially account for their military success or failure.
+There was no definitive opinion as to what the ratios should be, and this changed dramatically from country to country and over time.
+The current modern ratio of 75% nitrate,15% charcoal, 10% sulfur was settled upon sometime in the mid 18th century in England.
+But different countries had their own formulas, which may partially account for their military success or failure.

-Changing the ratio of the ingredients also affects the rate at which the gunpowder burns and the amount of smoke that it produces.
-Gunpowder tends to produce a lot of smoke, which can impair vision on a battlefield or reduce the visibility of fireworks.
-(Incidentally Charcoal is not the only fuel that can be used,sugar is used in many pyrotechnic applications)
+Changing the ratio of the ingredients also affects the rate at which the gunpowder burns and the amount of smoke it produces.
+Gunpowder produces a lot of smoke, which can impair vision on a battlefield or reduce the visibility of fireworks.
+Incidentally charcoal is not the only fuel that can be used.
+Sugar is used in many pyrotechnic applications.

-When the ingredients were carefully ground together, the end result was a powder that was called 'serpentine.'
-One of the flaws of black powder in this original form was the tendency of the individual elements sifting out and seperating under the effects of vibration, e.g. in moving a keg of powder about.
-After the component ingredients separated the powder no longer maintained the correct proportions.
-The same volume of powder, depending on its vibration history and whether it was taken from the top or bottom of the powder container, could either just fizzle or burst a gun barrel apart.
-So to be safe the ingredients had to be remixed before use.
+When the ingredients were carefully ground together, the end result was a powder called 'serpentine.'
+One of the flaws of black powder in this original form was the tendency of the individual elements to sift out and separate under the effects of vibration, e.g. moving a keg of powder.
+After the component ingredients separated, the powder no longer maintained the correct proportions.
+The same volume of powder, depending on its vibration history and whether it was taken from the top or bottom of the container, could either fizzle or burst a gun barrel apart.
+To be safe, the ingredients had to be remixed before use.

-This method, called “corning” also allowed the manufacture of different “grades” of powder depending on the size of the holes in the screen.
-The coarser or larger the corns or kernels the less surface area of the mix and so the slower combustion of the powder.
-The largest grades were used for cannons, the smallest to prime small arms or be used in fireworks, incendiaries and grenades.
+This method, called corning, also allowed the manufacture of different grades of powder depending on the size of the holes in the screen.
+The coarser or larger the corns or kernels, the less surface area and so the slower combustion of the powder.
+The largest grades were used for cannons, the smallest to prime small arms or be used in fireworks, incendiaries, and grenades.

-Even so the surface area was still volatile; dust still accumulated within the powder and a single spark could mean disaster.
-In the 15th century manufacturers began tumbling the kernels in silk tumblers to remove the dust.
-By the mid 17th century the grains were being polished by adding graphite to the tumbling which tended to seal the grains and make them somewhat safer.
-Black powder remained in this form until the introduction in the late 19th century of smokeless powders and other substitutes in the form of various higher compression chemical mixes such as cordite.
+Even so, the surface area was still volatile.
+Dust accumulated within the powder, and a single spark could mean disaster.
+In the 15th century, manufacturers began tumbling the kernels in silk tumblers to remove the dust.
+By the mid 17th century, the grains were being polished by adding graphite to the tumbling, which tended to seal the grains and make them safer.
+Black powder remained in this form until the late 19th century introduction of smokeless powders and other substitutes in the form of higher compression chemical mixes, such as cordite.